alexjungaalto/masterthesis/README.md

 which you can compare the obtained validation or test-set errors.
 If your ML method achieves a test-set error close the baseline level then there is little point to invest significant additional time into exploring other ML methods.

-- Depending on your thesis topic it might be challenging to determine a useful baseline for the achievable peformance of ML methods.
+- Depending on your thesis topic it might be challenging to determine a useful baseline for the achievable performance of ML methods.
-One source for such a baseling could be the expected loss (risk) of an optimal estimator under a probabilistic model (such as the "i.i.d." assumption) for the data points.
+One source for such a baseline could be the expected loss (risk) of an optimal estimator under a probabilistic model (such as the "i.i.d." assumption) for the data points.
 Another source for a baseline might be any literature that has reported the average loss achieved by state-of-the art ML methods.
-This also includes unorthodox media such as online communities like (Kaggle)[https://www.kaggle.com/].
+This also includes unorthodox media such as online communities like [Kaggle](https://www.kaggle.com/).

 - Do not worry if you are not able to achieve a specific baseline.
-Instead of achieving specific peformance metrics, it is much more important that your thesis provides a careful analysis of the obtained results.
+Instead of achieving specific performance metrics, it is much more important that your thesis provides a careful analysis of the obtained results.
 Loosely speaking: I prefer a detailed analysis of a
 (seemingly) poor performance of a ML method over a poor (or missing) analysis of a ML method with impressive performance in numerical experiments.